Posted on Apr 17th 2016

 Does owning a kart require regular maintenance?

 Yes, owning a kart does require regular maintenance.
 Karts experience a lot of load and a lot of vibration.
 Nuts and bolts will loosen up over time, and some components may crack.
 Spending time checking bolts and nuts can go a long way.
-You will need to purchase some basic tools to be able to properly work on the kart (tools listed on previous page).
+You will need to purchase some basic tools to be able to properly work on the kart (See article New to Karting: Tools).
 However, KartSport’s full service kart shop can service your kart at an hourly rate.

 View our article, Tech Tip: General Maintenance, to get a better idea of what you're getting into.